jostylr/pieceful-programming/src/commands.md

   Some of this can be linked into the math.js library (also the math command)

+* dot expects object in first slot, property names in the middle (all strings) and the last argument to be, possibly empty, an array if calling a method.

 ### switch*

 This is a prototype command for dealing with arguments in a sequential